About Xinanigans

 About the Author

-Erika Lafrennie is a geopolitical strategist and national security advisor specializing in authoritarian systems, irregular warfare, and strategic intelligence.
+Erika Lafrennie is the creator of the Governance Warfare framework and founder of Cypher Strategies.
 A former US intelligence analyst and irregular warfare practitioner, she has supported special operations, contributed to doctrine development, and designed architectures for real-time, cross-border intelligence flow.

-Erika leads Cypher Strategies and created Xinanigans as an open-source strategic intelligence project—a real-time briefing book on how China governs its rise, and what that reveals about modern strategic competition.
+Erika created Xinanigans as an open-source strategic intelligence project—a real-time briefing book on how China governs its rise, and what that reveals about modern strategic competition.

 For speaking, media, or consulting inquiries: inquiries@xinanigans.com